wandb/server/terraform/azure/README.md

 - lets_encrypt_email - _If you use lets encrypt to handle SSL we'll create a cluster issuer using this email address, see SSL below_
 - frontend_host - _By default we'll use the azure provided dns at envname.regionname.cloudapp.azure.com_
 - kubernetes_api_is_private - _By default the k8s control is on the internet, to make your installation more secure set this to true, see Private Control Plane below_
+- firewall_ip_address_allow - _By default we allow any IP address to log data and use our API's.
+Providing a list of IP ranges will limit all programmatic access to those IP's.
+Access to the UI will still be allowed from anywhere on the internet_

 ## Installation